 Why did Samuel decide to go free?

-After some thinking, he realized that he had no steady income, no portfolio in photography, no advertising budget, no clients nor connections, and no experience.
+After some thinking, he realised that he had no steady income, no portfolio in photography, no advertising budget, no clients nor connections, and no experience.

 But there was one thing he had: bills to pay.
 So he had an idea and went for it.
 He printed postcards with his photographies and sent them.